 Elevations are a non-perspective view of the home.
 These are drawn to scale so that measurements can be taken for any aspect necessary.
 Plans include front, rear, and both side elevations.
 The elevations specify ridge heights, the positioning of the final grade of the lot, exterior finishes, roof pitches, and other details that are necessary to give the home its exterior architectural styling.
 You can expect elevations to be drawn at 1/4” and 1/8” scale.

 Kitchen and Bath Elevations

 The kitchen and bath elevations show the arrangement and size of each cabinet and any other significant fixtures in the room.
 These drawings give basic information that can be used to create customized layouts with a cabinet manufacturer.

-The framing drawings are also drawn to scale and outline the layouts of items such as floor joists and trusses, beam locations and other structural requirements.
-Framing layouts don't usually get into the details of each stud location in the walls because framing contractors are required to follow certain rules and regulations to ensure that the home meets the required building code specifications.
+Framing drawings are also drawn to scale and outline the layouts of items such as floor joists and trusses, beam locations and other structural requirements.
+Framing layouts don't get into the details of each stud location in the walls because framing contractors are required to follow certain rules and regulations to ensure that the home meets the required building code specifications.
 However, there are often cross sections within the plan pages that outline the general methods of wall construction or floor assembly.
 A roof layout plan will give you a bird's eye view of the roof which shows the ridges, valleys, and other necessary information.

 Plumbing and Mechanical Systems

 These systems are generally not covered extensively on the blueprints other than the locations of fixtures and main service lines.
 If you are going to the expense of more complicated heating systems, such as in-floor radiant heat or even an engineered forced-air system, these drawings need to be completed by a heating or plumbing specialist.